tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

     print "CanUseDoor works!"
 ```

- * Called when a player tries to use a door with a code lock
+ * Called when the player tries to use a door with a code lock
  * Returning true allows door usage, nothing will by default will allow door usage, returning anything else will reject door usage

 ## CanUseDoor